boblaublaw/dedup/README.md

 This project is similar to several of these projects in a few ways:
  * File comparisons are made by hashing their contents.
+ * Caching hash results is supported.
+Modification time is examined to update cache results when needed.
  * This script doesn't actually delete anything.
 Instead a shell script is produced, intended for review before execution.

 However, unlike these other projects, this project has a few additional features I found to be absent.